IBM-EPBL/IBM-Project-18052-1659678746/README.md

 For now I've done a simple implementation using Python powered by YOLO v3

-</br>The reason why there's lag while playback is because the current implementation runs on CPU
+</br>[Lag while playback?
+Cause: The current implementation runs on CPU, GPU implementation would produce higher FPS]

 </br>Future updates would include Tensorflow implementation that would be capable of using CUDA Enabled GPUs that would enhance playback performance significantly